ossd-sp22/add-on-activity/team_9.md

 - Code: While an open source project, there is mainly only one contributor: Stefan Van Damme who is also the owner.
 On the repo, there is primarily only [Stefan](https://github.com/stefanvd).

 - Translations: One can provide translations for the project and will then be added to the [translators list](https://www.turnoffthelights.com/browser/languages.html).
 There seems to be hundreds of translators so far.

+# Part 5

+- Our link to our extension can be found [here](https://github.com/ossd-sp22/ColorMeValentined).

+Enjoy!